Interested in Athletic Training, MS?

 As a growing industry, graduates of our athletic training program will be entering a field filled with domestic and international professional opportunities.
 The life of an athletic trainer is rewarding, especially knowing you are helping improve the health of those around you.

-Piedmont’s MSAT blends classroom instruction with clinical rotation opportunities.
+Piedmont’s Master of Science in Athletic Training (MSAT) blends classroom instruction with clinical education opportunities.
 This approach gives graduate students significant and practical real-life experience while working hands-on with certified athletic trainers, physicians, physical therapists and other allied health care professionals.
-With prerequisite classes in subjects such as exercise science and nutrition, students will gain fundamental knowledge they will utilize throughout their athletic training careers.

-- Board of Certification (BOC – bocatc.org; BOC Pass Rate Data)
+- Board of Certification (BOC – CAATE Outcomes Data)

 - Certified Health Education Specialist (CHES)